1.1 3rd January 2018

 All radio transmitting equipment fitted or carried in a glider, or used on the ground to transmit messages to equipment fitted to or carried in a glider, is required to be issued with a WT Act radio licence.

 Ofcom is responsible for issuing all radio licences for Aircraft and Ground Stations.
-The CAA will continue to assign and coordinate frequencies for ground stations and work closely with Ofcom.
+The CAA assigns and coordinates frequencies for ground stations and work closely with Ofcom.

 2. What Ofcom and the CAA do

 The Ofcom role in aeronautical licensing is to administer and issue licences.
 They also collect licence fees, issue fee notices and send out reminders if payment date is missed.
 They will also contact licensees if there are any future policy decisions that affect them.